-Overwolf raises $52.5M for its platform to build, distribute and monetize in-game user-generated content – TechCrunch
+Overwolf raises $52.5M for its platform to build, distribute and monetize in-game, user-generated content – TechCrunch

 The gap in the market that Overwolf has identified and built for is the demand from avid gamers for more tools to improve their experience of the game, sometimes very specific ones that might not be core to everyone’s experience but definitely wanted by enough people to merit their creation.

 These can be, for example, maps to navigate your way around a game, or dashboards or leaderboards to keep better track of various statistics of characters and other players, tools to modify characters, or apps to communicate with other players when you’re inside a game.
-Marchand points out that he first got into this world as a mod maker himself, years ago creating a Skype app for World of Warcraft years ago.
+Marchand points out that he first got into this world as a mod maker himself, years ago creating a Skype app for World of Warcraft.

 “We pivoted from making mods to making a platform for others to make mods and additions,” he said.
 “When you think about all the aspects that need to be addressed — they include telemetry, the interactive UI, analytics, installers — they can be very complicated.
 So we provided platform essentials to help developers figure it all out.”